Justin-Credible/nintendo-vs-frontend/README.md

 # Compiling

+If you wish to build the Frontend and Input Daemon packages you can follow the steps below.
+Otherwise see the releases section for a pre-packaged zip file.

 ## Frontend

 The frontend is writen in [TypeScript](https://www.typescriptlang.org/) and runs in [Electron](https://github.com/electron/electron).
 Build tools require Node v16.13.2.
 Packaging requires Node v11.15.0.